Terry Taylor: Return to WWF (1992–1993)

-On September 21, 1992 Taylor returned to the WWF as "Terrific Terry Taylor", defeating Jim Brunzell at a WWF Superstars taping in Winnipeg, Manitoba.
-He continued wrestling as a heel and was undefeated for his first month, gaining a series of house show victories over Jim Powers.
+On September 21, 1992 Taylor returned to the WWF as a heel under the name "Terrific Terry Taylor" and continued to use his Red Rooster entrance theme but minus the rooster crows.
+His first match under this was when he defeated Jim Brunzell at a WWF Superstars taping in Winnipeg, Manitoba.
+He was undefeated for his first month, gaining a series of house show victories over Jim Powers.
 In November he began a house show program with Max Moon, followed a month later with a series against Lance Cassidy.
 Taylor was primarily used to put over other talent.
 His most high profile match during this time was a loss to Randy Savage on the December 14, 1992 airing of Prime Time Wrestling.
 He appeared in the 1993 Royal Rumble match, but was eliminated in 24 seconds by Ted DiBiase.
 He worked house shows in the spring against Typhoon, then became a broadcaster and backstage interviewer, wrestling his last on screen match on the May 22, 1993 edition of WWF Mania against Tatanka.
 Taylor would leave the company in August 1993 after his final match, which was a house show match where he lost to Brutus Beefcake in Sheffield, England.